Rust-Simply/iriss-scripts/src/scripts/iriss-06.md

 For Test Driven Development, the main thing I want to emphasize is that at each stage:
 - we think about what we want to achieve
-- write or modify a test
+- write or modify a test to represent that expectation
 - then work on the functionality until the test passes

-## How many tests should a good test writer write if a good test writer could write good tests?
+## How many tests?

-The perennial of questions when it comes to testing: How many tests should you write?
+The perennial of questions when it comes to testing: How many tests should a good test writer write if a good test writer could write good tests?

 The important thing here is "coverage".